guibueno/guibueno.github.io/_docs/03-development/10-wireframes.markdown

 **Avatar**: an abstract bug that grows with app usage.
 It creates the idea the learner is cultivating his/her "language bug".

 **Let’s practice**: lists available exercises.
-Users can swipe right to see more options tap on an option to access the correspondent exercise.
+Users can swipe right to see more options or tap on an option to access the correspondent exercise (4).

 **Principles**: lists available principles according to exercises requirements.
-Getting familiar with new principles unlock exercises.
+Earning new principles is what unlocks new exercises.

 **Your Performance**: lists the most recent self-assessment speaking proficiency videos, previously recorded by the learner.